CBDRH-HDAT9600/tbla2-staff/submission.md

 2. Approaches to binary EDA
 3. What do we learn from EDA?
 4. Approaches to model fitting
-5. What do we learn from the R^^2 and RSE?
+5. What do we learn from the R-Squared and RSE?

 -----